tarrencev/babel-plugin-react-intl-to-properties/README.md

 #### Options

-- **`messagesDir`**: The target location where the plugin will output a `.json` file corresponding to each component from which React Intl messages were extracted.
+- **`messagesDir`**: The target location where the plugin will output a `.properties` file corresponding to each component from which React Intl messages were extracted.
 If not provided, the extracted message descriptors will only be accessible via Babel's API.

 - **`enforceDescriptions`**: Whether or not message declarations _must_ contain a `description` to provide context to translators.
 Defaults to: `false`.